brunorijsman/rift-python/doc/deviations.md

 Instead of actually removing the offer, we keep the offer, but mark it with a removed flag and a removed-reason string.
 This makes debugging and trouble-shooting easier.

+## Additional rules for accepting a received LIE message

+Section 4.2.2 of the specification says "A node tries to form a three way adjacency if and only if...", which is followed by 8 bullet points with specific conditions.

+It is not clear what it means for a node to try to (or not try to) establish an adjacency... what does "trying" mean?

+I suspect that section B.1.4 in the specification, which describes the conditions in the LIE FSM for accepting a receive LIE packet ar intended to map to the conditions in section 4.2.2.

+Indeed there is some commonality between section 4.2.2 and section B.1.4:

+* Some of the level rules in bullets 7 and 8 (e.g. the rule that both node must advertise a defined level value)

+However, there are also several rules in section 4.2.2 that don't exist in B.1.4 (or for that matter, anywhere in the LIE FSM):

+* The rules related to PoD membership

+* The rule that the neighbor cannot have the same system ID as this node

+* The rule that the MTUs must match

+* Some of the level rules in bullets 7 and 8 (e.g. the special rules for leafs, i.e. the rules for when this level is 0 or the remove level is 0).

+Section B.1.4 needs to be updated to reflect all rules in section 4.2.2.

+I have already updated the Python RIFT code accordingly and marked all changed code with "DEV-4". r DEV-4.